-Health standards prohibit animals and/or pets in any University building.
+Health standards prohibit animals and/or pets in any University building except for seeing eye dogs and animals maintained for educational purposes.

 Firearms

 Firearms, or anything that can be considered a weapon or used as such, are prohibited in student rooms.
 If any such item is brought to the residence hall, it must be registered and stored in an arms locker provided for this purpose.
 The University is not responsible for items stored on the premises.
 Possession or use of firearms or explosives (including fireworks) on campus or in the residence hall is forbidden.